 5. Labor Day Cookout Candy Kababs.

 Kids have sweet teeth and some adults too if not most.
 In your labor day cookout make some candy kabobs for the kids.
 Heck, even the adults should love these colorful, sweet treats.
 For that energy and sugar rush, these are great snacks.
 Plus they come in various shapes and are way easy to make.
 The kids could even help out in making them.
-They are then placed on some candy bowl for everyone to pick them.
+They are then placed in a candy bowl for everyone to pick them.

 6. Terra Cotta Pots For Outdoor Setup